alymohamedhassan/ai-coder/README.md

 This is a simple CLI tool that can help you with simple developer tasks, like creating projects with frameworks, opening the project directly from terminal, getting code snippets.
 ```$ aicoder```

+Hint: This is not a tool that competes with Copilot or AWS CodeWhisperer

 ## Install

 ### Linux